Loki-Astari/loki-astari.github.io/source/_posts/2015-01-23-c-plus-plus-by-example-smart-pointer-part-iii.markdown

 sharing: true
 footer: true
 subtitle: C++ By Example
-author: Loki Astari, (C)2013,
+author: Loki Astari, (C)2014,
 description: C++ By Example.
 Part 3 Smart Pointer Constructors
 ---
-In this article we will have a look at constructors that are often missed or overlooked.
-When used they provide some nice additional features.
+In this article we examine constructors that are often missed or overlooked.
+This article looks at the use cases for these constructors and explains why the added functionality provides a meaningful addition in relation to smart pointers.

 ##Default Constructor
-Most people get the default constructor (a zero argument constructor), but every now and then it gets missed.
+Most people remember the default constructor (a zero argument constructor), but every now and then it gets missed.

-When ever you object is used in a context where a library needs to instantiate some of your object automatically the default constructor is used (an example is a container resized will potentially expand the container with new members that need initialization).
+The default constructor is useful when the type is used in a context where objects of the type need to be instantiated dynamically by another library (an example is a container resized; when a container is made larger by a resize, new members will need to be constructed, it is the default constructor that will provide these extra instances).

 The default constructor is usually very trivial and thus worth the investment.
 ```cpp Smart Pointer Default Constructor
     namespace ThorsAnvil
     {